BrysonMurray/ScrollTable.js/README.md

 # ScrollTable.js
-this is a plugin that makes turning your HTML tables into scroll-able tables as easy as $'#table').ScrollTable();
+this is a plugin that makes turning your HTML tables into scrollable
+tables (where you don't lose site of your headers) as easy as
+$('#table').ScrollTable();